 * * * *

-CWP DIRECTOR DANIEL TORDAY WINS NATIONAL JEWISH BOOK AWARD
+Visiting Assitant Professor DANIEL TORDAY WINS NATIONAL JEWISH BOOK AWARD

 The 2012 National Jewish Book Awards' Goldberg Prize for Outstanding Debut Fiction has gone to The Sensualist, a short novel by Bryn Mawr's Director of Creative Writing, Daniel Torday.
 Previous honorees have included Nathan Englander, Gary Shteyngart and Lara Vapnyar.
 This year's NJBA winners include Nobel Laureate Eric Kandel and The New Republic editor Franklin Foer.